gerhart01/LiveCloudKd/README.md

 ## LiveCloudKd (2025)

-LiveCloudKd is a tool, that allows you to connect to a Hyper-V guest VM with kd.exe (or WinDBG and WinDBG with a modern UI).
+LiveCloudKd is a tool, that allows you to connect to a Hyper-V guest VM with kd.exe or WinDBG and WinDBG (classic).

 Also, you can use the LiveCloudKd EXDI plugin for attaching to Hyper-V VM.

 The tool uses Hyper-V Memory Manager plugin for operations with Hyper-V memory.
 The tool has additional options in comparison with LiveKd from Microsoft Sysinternals Suite:

-1. Write capabilities (you can write to Hyper-V VM virtual and physical address space using native WinDBG commands or hvlib API)
+1. Write capabilities (you can write to Hyper-V VM or local OS virtual and physical address space using native WinDBG commands or hvlib API)
 2. More performance
-3. Support Hyper-V VM with nested option enabled on Intel-based CPU
+3. Support Hyper-V VM with nested virtualization option enabled on Intel-based CPU
-4. Support multilingual OS
+4. Support multilingual Windows

 LiveCloudKd.
 [Download](https://github.com/gerhart01/LiveCloudKd/releases/download/v3.0.0.20250226/LiveCloudKd.v3.0.0.20250226-release.zip)
 Contains EXDI plugin for static dump view: